Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         -   taxpercent - Turn on/off taxing by percent/flatrate.
         -   open - Turn on/off public joining to your town.
         -   jail {number} {residentname} - Sends a resident of your town to the jail spawn number specified.
 Same command unjails a player.
+        -   jail {number} {residentname} {days} - Sends a resident of your town to the jail spawn number specified, for the number of Towny days specified.
     -   join {townname} - Command to join a town that doesn't require invites.

 []()/nation